romland/xorzee/README.md

 	MY NOTE: Sadly this is a bad option for Motion detection as keyframes will give huge motion flashes, I think

 	Maybe try a third party player to see if they have any tricks up their sleeves? e.g. https://videojs.com/
+- Kerberos.io does look great, see if there are some ideas there that I did not think of!
+- Client should keep track of latest recordings and append to it when a recording stops (to reduce JSON encoding server side)

 ## Misc.
 Credits
 - Some styling elements and ideas borrowed from https://github.com/arwes/arwes by Romel Pérez